Release the Past: Reflection Practices for Healing and Moving Forward

 Capture what is most important to you in writing

-Writing things down can help you focus, plan, organize, and bring your dreams to life.
-Make a commitment to capture what is most important to you in writing – your values, vision, goals, etc.
+Putting things on paper can help you focus, plan, organize, and bring your ideas to life.
+Make a commitment to write down what matters most to you.

 Clarify your personal values